 Ultimately, the best method for unblocking a website will depend on the type of block in place and the reasoning behind it.

-Here is a table summarizing the best methods for unblocking websites, along with their strengths and weaknesses:
+After testing 20 different methods, we’ve summarized the best methods for unblocking websites, along with their strengths and weaknesses, in the table below.

 However, a VPN won’t be the best option in every situation.

 For example, if you’re in a hurry, then the quickest way to unblock a website is to use a free web proxy.
 If anonymity is your priority, it might be better to use the Tor browser.

 Ultimately, the best way to unblock websites depends on how it is blocked and what your priorities are.

 In the rest of this section, we’ll take a more detailed look at each method.

 1. Virtual Private Network (VPN)